Executive Leadership

 Jun received his Bachelor of Science in mechanical engineering at the University of Illinois before moving on to earn a Master of Business Administration from Indiana Wesleyan University.
 He is also a recognized Program Management Professional.

-Chris O'Claire - Director of Supply Chain
+Chris O'Claire - Senior Director of Supply Chain

 As Red Dot’s director of supply chain, Chris O’Claire is responsible for overseeing all procurement, material planning, inventory control, and sales and operations planning (S&OP).
 He collaborates with operations on a daily basis to ensure they have the right materials, at the right time and in the right quantity, to drive forward production as efficiently as possible.
 He is passionate about striving to exceed customer expectations and developing supply chain strategies to best meet their needs.